FRC-Team-3140/north-american-happiness/database-layout.md

         PRIMARY KEY (id)
     );

-# Using the tables
+## Using the tables

-    INSERT INTO scout.questions VALUES ("Programming language used"); -- id 1 INSERT INTO scout.choices VALUES (1, "LabVIEW"); -- id 1
+    INSERT INTO scout.questions VALUES (1, "Programming language used"); -- id 1
+    INSERT INTO scout.choices VALUES (1, "LabVIEW"); -- id 1
     INSERT INTO scout.choices VALUES (2, "Java"); -- id 2